Henryxu5733/MTLT-A-logging-reservoir-parameter-prediction-method-based-on-Multi-task-learning-Transformer/README.md

+**Confidentiality Notice**

+This repository is part of an ongoing industry–academia collaboration.
+Due to confidentiality agreements, the original well-log datasets and full training code are currently not publicly available.

 ## Data and Code Availability

 Due to an ongoing industrial collaboration agreement, the datasets and full implementation code used in this study are currently confidential and cannot be made publicly available.